clarin-eric/PressMint/Samples/PressMint-SI/README.md

 * __Content__: Slovenian periodicals published during the 18th, 19th, and beginning of 20th century (1771-1914).
 The corpus contains not only newspapers but also other periodically appearing texts, such as magazines or yearbooks.

-* __Size__: Around 150,000 texts and 910,000,000 tokens (50GB).
+* __Size__: Around 150 thousand texts and 910 million tokens (50GB).

 * __Structure__: The corpus is structured into texts (typically corresponding to one issue of a periodical) and paragraphs.
 No effort has been made to structure the texts into articles, mark their titles and similar.
-However

 * __Correction__: The OCR-ed texts were corrected with [cSMTiser](https://github.com/clarinsi/csmtiser) trained on [a set of manually corrected samples](hdl.handle.net/11356/1907) from the original texts.